asizalt/weather/README.md

 That will switch it off.

+## GRAFANA
-Once you enter Grafana via `localhost:3000`, credentials are `admin/admin`.
-You can change that.
+Once you enter Grafana via `localhost:3000`, credentials are `admin/admin`. it will force you to change that after first login.

+Go to `Configurations -> Data Sources` and add influxdb. after that in the URL add the fallowing: `http://influxdb:8086` and The database is `metrics`

 Notice that the compose file is mounting some local folders in order to have persisting data.
 Modify those according to your needs.